V is for Vulnerability: The Glue of Your Relationship

 That was the risk.
 He could have done all those things.
 Whew, makes my heart jump right now just thinking of it.

 But I did it.
-I was afraid but I laid down my whole heart, my whole deck of cards, for him to see.
+I walked my heart vulnerably out in the open to connect deeper and deeper with my husband.
+I was afraid but I laid down whole heart, my whole deck of cards, for him to see one step at a time.
 But that’s what vulnerability is.
 It’s feeling that fear and making the reach anyway.
 It was scary but liberating.
 And I continue to show him my heart, although not always or perfectly.
 I tell you this not only to model vulnerability by sharing a piece of me with you but to let you know that I know that scary feeling when being vulnerable.
-Like, totally know the feeling.
-But I also know that if you keep responding to that fear that wants to block you from reaching out or you always hop back in the cave, you will not get to fully come out and live your life and fully be loved.
+But I also know that if you keep responding to that fear that wants to block you from reaching out or you always hop back in the cave, you will not get to fully come out and fully be loved and seen.

 Vulnerability Takes Practice